mwunsch/thimble/README.md

 ## Copyright

-Thimble is Copyright (c) 2010 Mark Wunsch and is licensed under the [MIT License](http://creativecommons.org/licenses/MIT/).
+Thimble is Copyright (c) 2010 Mark Wunsch and is licensed under the [GPL License](http://www.gnu.org/licenses/gpl.html).

 Tumblr is Copyright (c) Tumblr, Inc. Thimble is NOT affiliated with Tumblr, Inc.